Learn of the various side effects of chemotherapy.

 Keeping records of your side effects from the chemotherapy treatment can help detail your experiences so you can speak with your doctor.

-Once they know of the side effects, they will provide you with coping mechanisms that will help subside the effects so you can begin to feel better.
+Once they know of the side effects, they will provide you with coping mechanisms that will help subside the effects to begin to feel better.
 Remember, it is better to be as open and honest with your doctor throughout your treatment process as they will assist you with any problems you may be experiencing.

 As you can see, chemotherapy has many side effects that will vary in severity depending on each patient’s unique circumstances.
 When speaking with your oncologist, it is essential to ask as many questions as possible, including what side effects you may experience depending on the treatment plan they have administered.